adamazoulay/homelab-proxmox-k8s/Readme.md

 Replace the domain name with yours: galactica.host -> my.domain.

-1. Fill in the s3 credentials in `./system/csi-s3/secret.yaml`, and apply them: `kubectl apply -f ./system/csi-s3/secret.yaml`
+1. Fill in the s3 credentials in `./system/csi-s3/secret.yaml`, and apply them `kubectl apply -f ./system/csi-s3/secret.yaml`
 2.